Fittipaldih/Figuritas-Mundial-Java/README.md

 # World Cup Album 2022 ( Java - In English)
 Project with Java 8 - jUnit - TDD Methodology - Practice - Basic Programming II - UNLAM

+It is a simple project, with the purpose of carrying out practices in Java and implementing the TDD methodology What is TDD?
+It is a development methodology whose objective is to first create the tests and then write the software.

 Statement:
 Digital version of the World Cup Album.